 - Shortcodes (or other ways of marking the content to be restricted)

-My Picks of the Best WordPress Subscription Plugins in 2022
+My Picks of the Best WordPress Subscription Plugins for 2023

-I’m now going to show you my picks of some of the best WordPress subscription plugins available in 2022.
+I will show you my picks of some of the best WordPress subscription plugins available for 2023.

 Each of these plugins will enable you to convert your website into a membership site by restricting content to either paid subscribers or free to registered users.
 And don’t worry if you don’t have money to burn on expensive plugins, as there are some free options in the list.